-We now move on to the first bonus exercise which is important for the rings and which is especially necessary if your goal is to achieve the famous muscle up, the false grip, which is one way of catching the rings, which is actually putting and holding the top of the wrist over them that way.
-And if you want to keep it from slipping too low, a little chalk will help a lot.
-Our Liquid Chalk is available by clicking here.
+We now move on to the first bonus exercise which is important at the rings and which is especially necessary if your goal is to succeed in the famous muscle up, the false grip, which is a way of catching the rings, which consists in fact in putting and holding the top of the wrist on it in this way.
+And if you don't want it to slide too low, a little bit of chalk will help a lot.
+Magnesia is available by clicking here.

-So you can start training your false grip at the end of the session; staying suspended for as long as you can, which will be easier with your arms bent.
-Ideally you will quickly like to be able to hold with your arms outstretched as well.
+So you can start training your false grip at the end of the session; staying in suspension as long as you can, which will be easier with your arms bent.
+Ideally you will soon like to be able to hold with your arms extended as well.

-From there, if you want to work towards the muscle up, you can start by replacing the first exercise of the routine with false grip pull-ups, and once you do about ten in a row, you should be able to attack the negative muscle ups during which you will want to try to keep the false grip from start to finish, while slowing the transition between dips and pulling as much as possible.
-All this will allow you, with enough effort and time, to achieve your first muscle up at the Olympic rings, the first of a long series.
+From there, if you want to work towards the muscle up, you can start by replacing the first exercise of the routine with false grip pull-ups, and once you have a dozen or so in a row, you should be able to attack the negative muscle ups during which you will want to try to keep the false grip from start to finish, while slowing down the transition between the dips and the pull-up as much as possible.
+All this will allow you, with enough effort and time, to succeed in your first muscle up on the Olympic rings, the first of a long series.

 Bonus Exercise 2: The German Hang

-The second bonus exercise that you can do at the end of your workout or at the beginning to warm up because it works very well is simply the german hang that you will already become familiar with when you train the Skin the Cat.
-Succeed in maintaining and this position will be beneficial for the mobility and strength of your shoulders.
-It will lay a good foundation to then seek out a new trick like the Back Lever.
+The second bonus exercise that you can do at the end of your session or at the beginning to warm up because it works very well is simply the German Hang which you will already be familiar with when you train the Skin the Cat.
+Holding and maintaining this position will benefit your shoulder mobility and strength.
+It will lay a good foundation to go after a new trick like the Back Lever.

 As promised, here is the complete Olympic rings routine, summarized in one page.
-Do not hesitate if you need it, it is there for that!
+Don't hesitate if you need it, it's there for that !

-I advise you to write down your results somewhere so that you know what you did last time.
+I recommend that you write down your results somewhere so you know what you did last time.
 This will motivate you to break your records!

-This is one of the best ways to progress quickly, in my opinion, although it may seem obvious.
+This is one of the best ways to progress quickly, in my opinion, even if it may seem obvious.

-You can also watch the video related to this topic, it is available just here !
+You can also watch the video related to this topic, it is available right here !

-Thank you for reading me, take care of yourself, see you soon! 💪
+Thanks for reading, take care, see you soon! 💪